build-your-own-internet/byoi/chapters/003-internet-chonk/README.md

 ## Goals for this section

-Let's use the tools and processes we've already discovered to make a much larger internetwork!
+Let's use the tools and processes we've already discovered to make a much larger internet!
 In this case, we'll want to be able to traverse several networks to get machines who are not directly connected to be able to communicate with each other.
 Looking at the network diagram below, we can see that the `client` machine is connected to the `1.0.0.0/8` network.
-We want `client` to be able to traverse our internetwork to reach `server` connected to `5.0.0.0/8`.
+We want `client` to be able to traverse our internet to reach `server` connected to `5.0.0.0/8`.

 Here's what we expect the internet to look like at the end of this chapter: